 Creatine is an organic compound that can be found naturally in your muscle cells.
-While your body can produce creatine, it can also be found in red meat, fish, and of course supplements.
+While your body can produce creatine, it can also be found in:

 The purpose of creatine is to help supply energy to your cells, specifically your muscles during intense exercise.

 The benefits of creatine supplements make it very popular in the athletic world.
 It is typically used by athletes to enhance their performance, increase their muscle mass, and increase strength.
 Creatine has also been found to alter specific cellular process that help to increase muscle mass, strength, and recovery.

 There are a lot of health claims associated with creatine supplements, and you may be wondering if they are all true.
 Here are 5 science-based benefits of creatine.